 UC Berkeley has numerous grants and scholarships available to their students including the Blue and Gold Opportunity Plan and the Middle Class Scholarship Program.
 Another option is exploring privately funded scholarships; we suggest checking in with your school adviser and local entities to see what is available.
 Make sure to report any obtained scholarships!

 Work-study is a federally subsidized hourly wage job program for undergraduate and graduate students.
 For more information please contact the Work-Study program office.

 Undergraduates can obtain positions as an Teaching Assistant or reader for one of our Undergraduate courses.
 Open positions will be advertised each semester.

 There are numerous opportunities for off-campus employment.
 Please check out the UC Berkeley Career Center site.

 Student Prizes and Awards

 The department offers various merit-based prizes and awards for Astronomy majors.
-Students are also able to apply for funding for assistance with covering costs related to research and travel for Astronomy-related conferences and meetings.
+Students are also able to apply for funding for assistance with covering costs related to research (BPURS) and travel for Astronomy-related conferences and meetings (travel scholarship).

 While the department provides graduate funding, we encourage applicants to apply for fellowships from sources other than U.C.
 Berkeley.
 U.S. citizens and permanent residents are particularly encouraged to apply for fellowships such as the National Science Foundation (NSF), the NASA Harriet Jenkins Predoctoral Fellowship, and the DOE Computational Science Graduate Fellowship.

-Graduate students obtain funding through GSI appointments; this is also a great opportunity to develop teaching and consultation skills.
+Graduate students obtain funding through TA appointments; this is also a great opportunity to develop teaching and consultation skills.
 There are also opportunities for instructor positions at other local colleges.